-Over the last few years, you might have begun to hear whispers about the “Internet of Things”, or IoT for short.
-This is a new category of device that is split into two segments: the first makes existing “dumb” equipment and appliances into “smart” versions of themselves, capable of connecting to the internet and being controlled remotely or providing feedback to you in some way- turning on your old-fashioned coffee pot via your smartphone while still in bed, or using a camera in your refrigerator during your trip to the grocery store to see how much butter you have left, for example.
+For the past few years, you might have been introduced to the concept of ‘Internet of Things’, more commonly abbreviated as IoT.
+This is a new category of device that is split into two segments: the first transforms the existing ‘stupid’ gadgets into smart versions of themselves, namely, objects that can connect to the internet and can be controlled remotely or give you some kind of feedback—turning on a conventional coffee pot back home with your smartphone while still in bed, or viewing the amount of butter you have left using a camera installed in your refrigerator while doing grocery shopping, for instance.

 That’s Where The Internet of Things Comes In